mpaulse/moonship/README.md

 # Moonship

-Moonship is a high-frequency forex/crypto trading engine that implements various algorithms and strategies.
+Moonship is a high-frequency forex/crypto trading application that provides the core application framework and market interfaces.

-It provides the core application framework and trading logic.
-Modules that interface with the forex/crypto exchange to receive live market data and to execute trades are closed-source.
+Trading algorithms and strategies are implemented as plugins and are proprietary.

 Fly me **To The Moon!**